danyeaw/danyeaw.github.io/posts/github-actions-automate-your-python-development-workflow.md

 workflows (25 minutes to 12 minutes).
 The tight integration that allows testing on all three major platforms was also just what I was looking for.

+## How to Test a Python Library using GitHub Actions

 With all the background out of the way, now enters GitHub Actions.
 Although I was very pleased with how Azure Pipelines performs, I thought it would be nice to have something that could better mix the ease of use of Travis CI with the